CLI Reference

 The install script sets up a systemd user service that runs jarvs serve automatically:

-# Check if the service is running systemctl --user status jarvs-server # Start the service systemctl --user start jarvs-server # View logs journalctl --user -u jarvs-server -f
+# Check if the service is running systemctl --user status jarvs # Start the service systemctl --user start jarvs # View logs journalctl --user -u jarvs -f

 jarvs pair